Fujikawa, Yamanashi: Climate

-The town has a climate characterized by characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
+The town has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Fujikawa is 13.7 °C. The average annual rainfall is 1415 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.9 °C, and lowest in January, at around 2.0 °C.

 Demographics

 Per Japanese census data, the population of Fujikawa has declined by roughly one-third over the past 60 years.

 History

 During the Edo period, all of Kai Province was tenryō territory under direct control of the Tokugawa shogunate.
 During the cadastral reform of the early Meiji period on April 1, 1889, Minamikoma District within Yamanashi Prefecture was created and organized into 22 villages.
 Kajikazawa village was raised to town status on August 1, 1898 and Masuho on April 3, 1951.

 In 2003, a proposal was raised to merge the towns of Masuho and Kajikazawa with the towns of Ichikawadaimon, Mitama and Rokugō from Nishiyatsushiro District into a new city, or to merge with neighboring Minami-Alps.
 The proposal was not successful, and instead the three towns in Nishiyatsushiro merged to form Ichikawamisato on October 1, 2005, whereas Masuho and Kajikazawa merged to form Fujikawa on March 8, 2010.